emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

-E-MAILiT Share Buttons can be placed anywhere in your site or blog and contains a searchable menu of every applicable service, with the most popular displayed by default.
-You can also show/hide the counter or totally remove the button (using the third-party Share Buttons instead) even from certain page(s) or post(s) too, place your buttons in both position - top and bottom of a page/article, get social stats without registration, set your own ''via @Twitter Username'' and sharing links to Twitter are auto-shortened by Twitter using their own in house link shortening service.

-E-MAILiT also simplifies social media services by reducing clutter on webpages, and providing instant distribution of content across social networks, affiliate groups, and communities.
+E-MAILiT simplifies social media services by reducing clutter on webpages, and providing instant distribution of content across social networks, affiliate groups, and communities.
 E-MAILiT allows media to become truly social, with the click of just one button.

-= Share Buttons =

-* Choose from over 130 sharing services
-* 3rd party share counter buttons include the Facebook Like Button, Facebook Share Button, Facebook Like/Share Button (combo), Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, VKontakte Share Button, Odnoklassniki Share Button and LinkedIn Share Button
-* Email sharing via Email Form, Gmail, Yahoo!
-Mail, Outlook.com, AOL Mail and MailRu
-* Automatically localized in more than 70 languages

 <a href="http://www.e-mailit.com">Share Buttons</a> (demo)

-= Social Analytics =
-* Automatic Google Analytics integration for social sharing metrics, without register

-= Complete optimization =

-* Well-engineered and optimized code will not slow or block your website pages from loading.
-Asynchronous ensure a fast page launch by loading your E-MAILiT button script at the end, without long wait periods, keeping your visitors engaged with your content
-* Peace of mind.
-We use caching via major global CDNs.
-A content delivery network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver your content more efficiently to your users
-* We use very light weight script which do not effect your site's loading speed
-* Optional account registration
-* Mobile compatibility

 <a href="http://twitter.com/emailit">Follow us on Twitter</a>